 Why You’ll Love It

-- Made in One Pot – This vegetable quinoa soup is made in one pot which keeps prep and cleanup easy.
+- Made in One Pot – This turmeric chicken stew is made in one pot making cleanup a breeze.

-- Great for Meal Prep – This soup keeps well in the fridge and freezer making it a great make-ahead meal.
+- Great for Meal Prep – This chicken stew keeps well in the fridge and freezer making it a great recipe for batch cooking.

-- Carrots and Celery – To add some veggies and build additional flavor in the broth.
+- Carrots and Celery – To add some veggies.

 Dietary Adaptions

 - Add the spinach.
-Add the chopped spinach, stir to combine, and simmer for a final 5 minutes until the spinach is wilted.
+Add the coconut milk and spinach to the pot and simmer for an additional 5 minutes until the spinach is wilted.

 You can find the detailed instructions in the recipe card below.